-Add all ingredients to a blender and run it until creamy.
-Taste and adjust the ingredients to your liking.
+Add all ingredients to a blender.
+Blend until creamy.
+Taste and adjust The ingredients to your liking.
 Add more water to thin it out.
 If you like it really thick, it makes a great dip and is great for massaging into kale leaves as well.